jonnypeace/VPN-gateway/README.md

 to switch on and off (the wireguard client), I feel this is more user friendly than switching gateways.

-The benefit of doing it this way, if we have a server running at home anyway, you don't need additional hardware, just the wireguard client/server application.
-I've also got this running in an Ubuntu VM dedicated to serve only this function.
+The benefit of doing it this way, if we have a server running at home anyway, you don't need additional hardware (wifi access points for the server), just the wireguard client/server application.
+I've also got this running in an
+Ubuntu VM dedicated to serve only this function.
 I will be exploring the use of LXC containers as well.

 WARNING :
-This runs strictly iptables only, and doesn't take into account nftables or UFW.
+This runs strictly iptables only, and doesn't take into account nftables or UFW or firewalld.

 So, a quick flow diagram....

 Phone/pc device with wireguard client >> VPN Gateway, with wireguard server traffic coming in >> VPN gateway with NORD VPN traffic going out.

-Why wireguard?
-I find the application fast and think it's brilliant.
-I regularly use this in cloud servers as well.

 I've taken a collection of firewall rules gathered from sources on github, and would welcome any critique / additional rules.
 Since i'm a learning
 Linux System Administrator, and Linux user since 2014, i don't have exposure to Enterprise firewall rules, but all in good time.
-The rules collected are all DROP/REJECT and i'll be honest, if you use my iptables rules, they never get touched.
+The rules collected are all DROP/REJECT and i'll be honest, if you use my iptables rules, they never get touched so some of them could probably be removed.
 I suppose they might be more useful in a cloud VPS where there's no hardware firewall between the server and internet.

 ############################################################################

 So how it works.....

 I am going to assume you have followed one of the many ways to set up your wireguard server and client.
 If you run into any difficulty, contact me via github.
+I might include a section here for wireguard in the future.
+I do have a script to set up new users in my bashscripts repo which might help, but i'm looking at improving this script in the future as well.

 Log into your server and Switch user to root.
 ~~~